phredreeq/tcp-ip-traffic-analysis/README.md

 Sequence numbers track data delivery and order.
-This is what session hijacking attacks try to predict — guessing the next sequence number to take over an active connection.
+This is what session hijacking attacks try to predict.
+They try guessing the next sequence number to take over an active connection.

 ### Finding 4 — Encryption Identified
-Traffic used TLSv1.3 over TCP port 443 —
-the connection was encrypted with the latest
+Traffic used TLSv1.3 over TCP port 443, this means that the connection was encrypted with the latest TLS standard.
-TLS standard.
 An attacker intercepting this traffic would see only encrypted data.

 ---

-## 🔐 Security Relevance
+## Security Relevance

 ### How Attackers Abuse TCP